TITLE 92: TRANSPORTATION

 o) Rights of Parties.
 Each party shall have the right to rebut the evidence against it; to appear in person; and to be represented by counsel.
 If a party does not testify on its own behalf, the party may be called by the Secretary of State's representative and examined as if under cross-examination.

 p) Opening and Closing Statements.
 Upon the opening of the hearing, the hearing officer shall allow the parties to make opening statements.
 Opening statements may not be made at any other time, except at the discretion of the hearing officer.
 Upon the close of the hearing, each party may make a closing statement orally and/or by written brief at the discretion of the hearing officer, incorporating arguments of fact and law.
 A written brief may be required when the facts and issues are deemed complicated by the hearing officer and there is a need for the parties to plead their cases in writing for the record.

 q) Exhibits.
 All exhibits for any party shall be clearly marked for identification and as admitted into evidence by the hearing officer.

-1) The Department shall, at its expense, have present at each hearing an electronic recording device or a qualified court reporter, for the purpose of making a permanent and complete report of the proceedings, including: evidence admitted or tendered and not admitted, testimony, offer of proof, objections, remarks of the hearing officer and of the parties and/or their representatives, all rulings of the hearing officer.
+1) The Department shall, at its expense, have present at each formal hearing an electronic or digital recording device or a qualified court reporter, for the purpose of making a permanent and complete report of the proceedings, including: evidence admitted or tendered and not admitted, testimony, offer of proof, objections, remarks of the hearing officer and of the parties and/or their representatives, all rulings of the hearing officer.

-(Source: Amended at 31 Ill.
+(Source: Amended at 45 Ill.
 Reg.
-6185, effective May 1, 2007)
+14985, effective November 12, 2021)